Mothers invest a lot of time and energy into their breastfeeding relationship.

 Have you ever heard of post-weaning depression?

-In my own experience, I felt unprepared for how sad and even disappointed I would feel when both of my children self-weaned.
+In my experience, I felt unprepared for how sad and even disappointed I would feel when both of my children self-weaned.
 I remember in the very early days, dreaming about the end of breastfeeding.
 I couldn’t imagine that breastfeeding would get any easier, let alone become enjoyable- but it did.
 Toward the middle of our journey, I found myself wanting to nurse until my youngest turned two.
-Then, just a few months after her first birthday, she decided she was done.
-When the end came, when the last drop of milk was drunk, I was left with salty tears.
+Then, just a few months after her first birthday, she self weaned.
+When the end came, the last drop of milk gone, I was left with salty tears.
 In some ways it felt like a rejection by my own children.
 I always thought that I would initiate the end of our breastfeeding relationship.
 I found myself experiencing loss, and didn’t feel ready to give up the one thing that only I could provide for my babies.

 After researching, reading, and confiding in other mothers, I found that my feelings towards weaning were very common.

 In fact, many mothers experience feelings of sadness and even depression during and after the weaning process.
 Weaning marks a significant change in the mother-child relationship.
 There’s also research which shows that hormonal changes play a part in these feelings of sadness.
 Hormone levels of oxytocin and prolactin, which create feelings of happiness, drop during the weaning process.
 I discovered that it was also normal for mothers to feel relieved and happy during and after the weaning process.
 Some mothers feel completely “touched out” and are ready for the transition.
 Sometimes the child has a harder time letting go of the breastfeeding relationship.
 Other mothers may experience anxiety, irritability, or mood swings.